 “An Empirical Investigation of the Financialization Convergence Hypothesis”, Review of International Political Economy, Vol. 24, Issue 6 (2017), pp. 1004-1029.
 Co-authored with Sylvia Maxfield and W. Kindred Winecoff.

-"Big Corporate Network Data: Problems, Diagnostics and Fixes," Global Networks, forthcoming [available in Early View].
+"Big Corporate Network Data: Problems, Diagnostics and Fixes," 2018.
+Global Networks 18(1): 3-32.
 Co-authored with Eelke M. Heemskerk, Frank W. Takes, Bruce Cronin, Javier Garcia-Bernardo, Vladimir Popov, W. Kindred Winecoff, Lasse Folke Henriksen and Audrey Laurin-Lamonthe.

 "Beyond the Revolving Door: Advocacy Behavior and Social Distance to Financial Regulators”, Business and Politics, Vol. 19, Issue 2 (2017), pp. 327-364.
 Co-authored with Tim Marple and James Heilman.

 "The Networks and Niches of International Political Economy", Review of International Political Economy, Vol. 24, Issue 2 (2017), pp. 288-331.
 Co-authored with Leonard Seabrooke.

 "Capital United?
 Business Unity in Regulatory Politics and the Special Place of Finance", Regulation and Governance, Vol. 11, Issue 1 (2017), pp. 3-23.
 Co-authored with Stefano Pagliari.

 “Response to Critics”, Philosophy and Public Issues, Vol. 6, No. 3 (2016), pp. 55-76.
 Co-authored with Thomas Hale and David Held.